jeremynoesen/AISpongeLite/README.md

     - Plankton
     - Karen
     - Mrs. Puff
-- `/status`: Checks whether the user can generate an episode at that time.
+- `/status`: Checks whether a new episode can be generated at the time the user sent the command.

 ## Demonstration